junquant/mlproject/report/report.md

 Method | Accuracy | Time Taken (seconds)
 --- | ---
-S > A | 0.40 | 0.63, 0.63
+S > A | 0.40 | 0.63 + 0.63
-A > S | 0.50 | 0.63, 0.59
+A > S | 0.50 | 0.63 + 0.59
 Both | 0.64 | 0.95

 The efficiency of the model is evident in the time taken to train and test the model.
 It is more than 10 times faster than the SVM model in the S > A and A > S conditions and over 100 times faster under the 'Both' condition.
 Interestingly, Gaussian Naive Bayes does not necessarily outperform the tuned SVM model with SGD.
 However when we account for the efficiency of the model, it puts Gaussian Naive Bayes slightly ahead as its accuracy is almost on par to that of the SVM model.

 However, it is also important to note that Gaussian Naive Bayes is considered relatively immune to the 'Curse of Dimensionality'.
 This is largely due to its simplicity.
 Given this, it would be interesting to observe the model's performance using the original data, without PCA.

-As such, we ran Gaussian Naive Bayes model with scaling, but without PCA.
+As such, we ran Gaussian Naive Bayes model again, but without PCA.

 Method | Accuracy | Time Taken (seconds)
 --- | ---